gmonteith/farm-finance/README.md

 ## Usage
-To view the entire document, from inside the directory where you have downloaded the rep,  you can simply type:
+To view the entire document, from inside the directory where you have downloaded the rep0,  you can simply type:

 `. create pdf; evince farm-finance-draft.pdf`